 The Network Controller icon changes color depending on the controller's status.

-• Gray: The Network Controller icon is gray when offline or if data is not being received.
+- Gray: The Network Controller icon is gray when offline or if data is not being received. - Green: The Network Controller icon is green when it is online.

 Figure 3 - Gray Icon